Illinois Air National Guard

 The Illinois Air National Guard (IL ANG) is the aerial militia of the State of Illinois, United States of America.
-It is, along with the Illinois Army National Guard, an element of the Illinois National Guard.
+It is a reserve of the United States Air Force and along with the Illinois Army National Guard, an element of the Illinois National Guard.

 As state militia units, the units in the Illinois Air National Guard are not in the normal United States Air Force chain of command.
-They are under the jurisdiction of the Governor of Illinois though the office of the Illinois Adjutant General unless they are federalized by order of the President of the United States.
-The Illinois Air National Guard is headquartered at Camp Lincoln, Springfield, led by its Commander, Major General Peter Nezamis; Chief of Staff, Brigadier General William Robertson; and Command Chief Master Sergeant Jennifer I. Aurora.
+They are under the jurisdiction of the Governor of Illinois through the office of the Illinois Adjutant General unless they are federalized by order of the President of the United States.
+The Illinois Air National Guard is headquartered at Camp Lincoln, Springfield, led by its Commander, Major General Daniel (Dan) McDonough; Chief of Staff, Brigadier General Kevin Jacobs; and Command Chief Master Sergeant Marlon Burton.

 Overview

 Under the "Total Force" concept, Illinois Air National Guard units are considered to be Air Reserve Components (ARC) of the United States Air Force (USAF).
 Illinois ANG units are trained and equipped by the Air Force and are operationally gained by a Major Command of the USAF if federalized.
 In addition, the Illinois Air National Guard forces are assigned to Air Expeditionary Forces and are subject to deployment tasking orders along with their active duty and Air Force Reserve counterparts in their assigned cycle deployment window.

 Along with their federal reserve obligations, as state militia units the elements of the Illinois ANG are subject to being activated by order of the Governor to provide protection of life and property, and preserve peace, order and public safety.
 State missions include disaster relief in times of earthquakes, hurricanes, floods and forest fires, search and rescue, protection of vital public services, and support to civil defense.